Mindgard/pickle-injection-tooling/README.md

 - source the venv
 - `make install-reqs`
 - `make train-model`
-- `make attack-demo`

-If you are on a MacOS machine with Minecraft installed, this will open the launcher.
+- `demo-location`: get location & ip info
+- `demo-helloworld`; basic hello world example
+- `demo-minecraft`: opens minecraft if installed on your system
+- `demo-neofetch`: get system information if neofetch is installed on your system

 ### TODO

-- injections not breaking the rest of execution
+- injections not breaking the model execution
-- more examples than minecraft launcher
+- fix the zipped model example